-The Fund is run by co-managers Will Riley, Jonathan Waghorn and Tim Guinness, supported by Jamie Melrose (analyst).
+The Fund is run by co-managers Will Riley, Jonathan Waghorn and Tim Guinness, supported by analysts Jamie Melrose and Dan Hobster.
 The investment philosophy, methodology and style which characterise the Guinness approach have been applied to the management of energy equity portfolios since 1998.